 Two fourty-eight page stories are collected in this 8.5×11.5″ hardcover: Pterror Over Paris and The Eiffel Tower Demon.
 I’m going to work this review from best to worst in my humble opinion.

-First thing that hit me: colour!
+The first thing that hit me: colour!
 This is Fantagraphic’s first Tardi work in colour and I really enjoyed it: a muted palette that brings 1911 France to life.
-Tardi’s art style is unique: lots of round, soft people with well designed costumes and detailed backgrounds.
+Tardi’s art style is unique: lots of round, soft people with well-designed costumes and detailed backgrounds.
 Most men have mustaches and no mouths: expression and emotion define his faces when Tardi wants it, otherwise just a few lines for features.

-Fit and finish is excellent and I’ve come to expect nothing less from Fantagraphics.
-Thick paper stock, solid production and an overall well crafted hardcover.
+Fit and finish are excellent and I’ve come to expect nothing less from Fantagraphics.
+Thick paper stock, solid production and an overall well-crafted hardcover.

-Panel and page layout is good.
+The panel and page layout are good.
 The panels adjust size to give us the bit of story we need and to fit the sometimes mountain of dialogue.
 The reader suffers there as backgrounds are stripped and characters shrunk.

-This appears to be a straight forward mystery but psychics, dinosaurs and the occult are thrown in; I’m not sure we needed any of it.
-The root story of investigation, mystery and intrigue with sold dialogue give us a solid base.
+This appears to be a straightforward mystery but psychics, dinosaurs and the occult are thrown in; I’m not sure we needed any of it.
+The root story of investigation, mystery and intrigue with sold dialogue gives us a solid base.
 The Extraordinary Adventures Of Adele Blanc-Sec Volume 1 feels like a first work; energetic and full of life with stumbles in story and development.
 It has wet my appetite for more of Adele.
-For a preview click here.

 The Extraordinary Adventures of Adele Blanc-Sec Volume 1